amitb0ra/Metacrafters/solidity-avax-intermediate/types-of-functions-eth-int-avax/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License.
+See the LICENSE.md file for details.